Friday, 22 March 2019 |SourceSEAT

 The paint workshop and the rain test booth are the areas that consume the most water and where most progress made.

-Reducing consumption, recycling and reuse are the pillars for minimising the impact on the water cycle.
+Reducing consumption, recycling and reuse are the pillars for minimizing the impact on the water cycle.

 470 Olympic swimming pools